khulnasoft/HandPickr/edge-functions/api-rate-limit/README.md

   - vercel-middleware-kv-redis
 ---

-# API Rate Limiting with Vercel KV and Upstash
+# API Rate Limiting with Khulnasoft KV and Upstash

-This example features API Rate limiting at the edge with [Vercel KV](https://vercel.com/docs/storage/vercel-kv).
+This example features API Rate limiting at the edge with [Khulnasoft KV](https://vercel.com/docs/storage/vercel-kv).

 ## Demo